wownero-project/wownero/README.md

 ```

 Use port `9050` instead of `9150` if you installed Tor as a standalone daemon.
 For more information, check out [ANONYMITY_NETWORKS](https://git.wownero.com/wownero/wownero/src/branch/master/ANONYMITY_NETWORKS.md).

-## Donating to Wownero Project

-Developers are volunteers doing this mostly for shits and giggles.
-If you would like to support our shenanigans and stimulant addictions, please consider donating to [WFS proposals](https://funding.wownero.com/proposals) or the [dev slush fund](https://dev-funding.webui.wowkira.com).

-Donations may also be sent to:

-XMR: `44SQVPGLufPasUcuUQSZiF5c9BFzjcP8ucDxzzFDgLf1VkCEFaidJ3u2AhSKMhPLKA3jc2iS8wQHFcaigM6fXmo6AnFRn5B`

-BTC: `bc1qcw9zglp3fxyl25zswemw7jczlqryms2lsmu464`